youjungkoo/harren7.github.io/aboutme.md

 I am a fourth-year undergraduate student at Hanyang Univeristy studying Electronic Engineering.

 I am deeply interested in providing useful detection programs that can provide early diagnosis of mental disorders.
 I am also interested in making effective decision-making algorithms for individuals and corporates.
-I am also interested in Natural Language Processing and speaker diarization.
+I am currently studying Natural Language Processing(NLP) and speaker diarization to connect my interest in language with computer science.

 I lived in Vietnam when I was young and now I am currently living in Seoul, South Korea.
 In my free time, I love watching Netflix and Youtube videos to learn about other cultures and languages.